Community Mobilization Manager

 GLSEN is in the midst of a major institutional transformation process, which is striving to advance racial, gender and disability justice across our national chapter network.
 To fortify, strengthen and grow our chapter network, which is actively engaged in creating spaces for LGBTQ+ youth to thrive within formal and informal educational spaces.

-The work of the Manager of Community Mobilization will include advancing the departmental mission of deep partnership with local chapters and helping to drive organizational impact at the local level.
+The work of the Manager of Community Engagement will include advancing the departmental mission of deep partnership with local chapters and helping to drive organizational impact at the local level.
 This includes fostering the connection between local GLSEN chapters and the GLSEN national office, facilitating learning and dialogue across the network, and ensuring that local knowledge and experience contribute to continual evolution and improvement, and growing power for local school stakeholders.
-In partnership with colleagues across the national organization, the Manager of Community Mobilization will work to ensure that all chapters have access to the resources, training, and support.
+In partnership with colleagues across the national organization, the Manager of Community Engagement will work to ensure that all chapters have access to resources, training, and support.
 This position will also ensure that those supports reach and have impact at the local level and that the work GLSEN National produces is relevant, meaningful and easy to utilize.

 - Work closely with other programmatic departments within GLSEN to support the needs of the chapter network.

 - Work closely with the Director of Community Mobilization to deepen GLSEN’s relationship with the National chapter network.